Lithobates clamitans: Vocalizations

 To emphasize their territory during breeding season, males advertise their positions with vocalizations and exhibit aggressive behavior including chases and jump attacks.
 Males have four main vocalizations used to maintain their territories.
 The first type of call is the advertisement call, which functions to advertise a male's position to other males and to prospective mates.
 The distinctive call sounds like a plucked loose banjo string, usually given as a single note, but sometimes repeated.
+The dominant frequency of the advertisement call has been found to be negatively correlated with snout vent length (SVL).
 Many studies show that aggressive behavior is evoked from other male frogs in response to this call.

 The second type of call is similar to the first but is more urgent.
 This call is used in response to a disturbance in the territory.
 It is thought to demonstrate dominance because it is often given by the winners of wrestling bouts when chasing the losers out of their territories.

 The third type of call is often directed towards others in an agonistic encounter.
 It is usually the first call produced when a frog's territory has been invaded and while the male approaches the intruder.
 Consequently, this call antagonizes more aggressive behavior since there were often physical bouts between the intruder and owner of the territory.
 This is different from the second type of call, because the second call serves as more of a warning call while this call meant that violence would follow.

 Finally, the fourth type of call is produced during wrestling bouts and given by the male that is winning the fight.
 Additionally, there is also a fifth call type that both males and females use which serves as a release call when an individual is clasped by another frog.
 For males, it was released when they were losing wrestling bouts, while for females, it was released both when non-gravid females were being clasped by males and when females were ready to be released after completing oviposition.
 Both the females and losing males releasing the same call emphasizes the fact that males without territory or males who lost to other males are seen as weaker and subordinate in this species.